Supersymmetric localization of refined chiral multiplets on topologically twisted $ H^2 \times S^1$: Introduction and Conclusions

 \subsection{Outlook}

-In this paper we studied an $\mathcal N=2$ chiral multiplet on twisted $\ads_2\times S^1$ coupled to a background vector multiplet incorporating a real mass deformation.
-It would be very interesting to generalise the results of the present work by including dynamical vector multiplets, Chern-Simons terms as well as BPS observables.
-This would provide a complete study of gauge theories on $\ads_2\times S^1$, helping out to clarify universal features of supersymmetric theories on non-compact manifolds, also unveiling possible dualities intertwining them.
+In this paper we studied an $\mathcal N=2$ chiral multiplet on topologically twisted $ H^2\times S^1$ coupled to a background vector multiplet incorporating a real mass deformation.
+It would be very interesting to generalize the results of the present work by including dynamical vector multiplets, Chern-Simons terms as well as general BPS observables.
+This would provide a complete study of gauge theories on $H^2\times S^1$, helping out to clarify universal features of supersymmetric theories on non-compact manifolds, also unveiling possible dualities intertwining them.

 Furthermore, it would be intriguing to apply a similar analysis to gauge theories defined on higher dimensional non-compact manifolds.
-This not only would be fascinating per se, but should also shed a new light on our findings concerning matter multiplets on $\ads_2\times S^1$.
+This not only would be fascinating per se, but should also shed a new light on our findings concerning matter multiplets on $H^2\times S^1$.

-Finally, it would be compelling to explore the link between partition functions on $\ads_2\times S^1$, the half-index on $D^2\times S^1$ and 3d holomorphic blocks.
-In particular, an interpretation of (\ref{eq: secondresult}) in terms of a quantum mechanics for states on $\ads_2$ would be desirable\footnote{We thank Pietro Longhi for raising this point.}.
+Finally, it would be compelling to explore the link between partition functions on $H^2\times S^1$, the half-index on $D^2\times S^1$ and 3d holomorphic blocks.
+In particular, a rigorous interpretation of (\ref{eq: secondresult}) in terms of a quantum mechanics for states on $H^2$ would be desirable\footnote{We thank Pietro Longhi for raising this point.}.